 - have completed a minimum of eight units (for undergraduates) or four units (for coursework postgraduates where a program is available) towards their current course.

-(31) UNE international Students and non-award students are not eligible to participate.
+(31) UNE Student Visa Holders and Non-Award Students are not eligible to participate.

 (32) Inbound Students must meet the applicable requirements of clause 11 of these Procedures.